San Francisco, California

 The Futuro Media Group

 The Futuro Media Group is an independent nonprofit organization producing multimedia journalism that explores and gives a critical voice to the diversity of the American experience.
 Based in Harlem and founded in 2010 by award-winning journalist Maria Hinojosa, Futuro Media is committed to telling stories often overlooked by mainstream media.
-Futuro Media produces Latino USA, NPR’s only national Latino news and cultural weekly radio program and America By The Numbers with Maria Hinojosa, a new half-hour television series that examines how America’s growing multicultural population is influencing every aspect of contemporary life which will air in October and November on PBS and the WORLD Channel.
+Futuro Media produces Latino USA, NPR’s only national Latino news and cultural weekly radio program and America By The Numbers with Maria Hinojosa, a television series that examines how America’s growing multicultural population is influencing every aspect of contemporary life on PBS.